The Giant Accreting Protoplanet Survey (GAPlanetS) -- Results from a Six Year Campaign to Image Accreting Protoplanets: Individual Target Summaries

-The companion HD~142527~B was first detected via Sparse Aperture Masking at the Very Large Telescope at H, K and L', and its mass estimated at $\sim$0.1-0.4M$_{\odot}$ via pre-main sequence model fitting of its infrared photometry \citep{Biller:2012}.
-The first non-interferometric direct detection of the low mass stellar companion was made with MagAO in 2013 \citep{Close2014}.
-At a separation of just 86~mas, HD~142527~B was detected in both H$\alpha$ and continuum emission using simple classical Angular Differential Imaging.
-It was found to be 1.2 magnitudes brighter at H$\alpha$ than in the continuum.
-These data served as the first proof of concept that direct H$\alpha$ emission from a companion could be isolated at $<$0$\farcs$1 separations with high-contrast imaging, and led to the development of the GAPlanetS campaign.
+The low-mass stellar companion HD~142527~B was first detected via Sparse Aperture Masking at the Very Large Telescope at $H$, $K$ and $L$', and its mass estimated at $\sim$0.1-0.4$M_{\odot}$ via pre-main-sequence model fitting of its infrared photometry \citep{Biller:2012}.
+The first noninterferometric direct detection of the low-mass stellar companion was made with MagAO in 2013 \citep{Close2014}.
+At a separation of just 86~mas, HD~142527~B was detected in both H$\alpha$ and continuum emission using simple classical angular differential imaging.
+It was found to be 1.2~mag brighter at H$\alpha$ than in the continuum.
+These data served as the first proof of concept that direct H$\alpha$ emission from a companion could be isolated at $<$0$\farcs$1 separations with visible light HCI, and led to the development of the GAPlanetS campaign.
+For a full review of the literature surrounding the relationship between the HD~142527~B companion and the wide central cavity, see \citet{Balmer2022}.

-\subsection{PDS 70}
+\subsection{PDS~70}

-PDS 70 is a 0.82M$_{\odot}$ K7 star \citep{Riaud2006}.
-Its Gaia EDR3 motions are consistent with membership in the Upper Centaurus Lupus star forming region \citep[membership probability 98.7\% using Banyan $\Sigma$,][]{Gagne2018}.
-The companion PDS~70~b was discovered by \citet{Keppler2018} using SPHERE SHINE data in L', K, and H bands, and recovered in archival NICI imagery.
-Comparison with various hot and warm-start evolutionary models suggest a mass of between 5 and 14M$_{J}$ for the companion.
-Comparison of PDS~70~b's location on the H-R diagram with pre main sequence evolutionary models suggest that the system has a significantly younger age \citep[5.4$\pm$1Myr][]{Keppler2018} than is typical of Upper Centaurus Lupus \citep[16$\pm$2Myr,][]{Pecaut2016}.
+PDS~70 is a 0.82$M_{\odot}$ K7 star \citep{Riaud2006}.
+Its Gaia DR3 position and motion (see Table\ref{tab:sample}) are consistent with membership in the Upper Centaurus Lupus star forming region \citep[membership probability of 98.7\% per Banyan $\Sigma$;][]{Gagne2018}.
+The companion PDS~70~b was discovered by \citet{Keppler2018} using SPHERE SHINE data in $L$', $K$, and $H$ bands, and subsequently recovered in archival NICI imagery.
+Comparison with various hot- and warm-start evolutionary models suggest a mass of between 5$M_J$ and 14$M_{J}$ for the companion.
+Comparison of PDS~70~b's location on the H-R diagram with pre-main-sequence evolutionary models suggest that the system has a significantly younger age \citep[5.4$\pm$1Myr;][]{Keppler2018} than is typical of Upper Centaurus Lupus \citep[16$\pm$2Myr;][]{Pecaut2016}.
 The companion was detected at a separation of 0$\farcs$195 (22AU), well inside the cleared central cavity of PDS~70.